Gaar Mansion and Farm Museum

 Jonas Gaar and his sons, Abram and John Milton Gaar, and Jonas' son-in-law, William G. Scott were founders of Gaar-Scott and Company, the leading manufacturer of threshing machines and steam engines from 1842 to 1911.

-To learn more, visit thegaarhouse.com.
+To learn more, visit thegaarhouse.com or their Facebook page.

 House - Back View